AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/release-notes/current.md

 ---
-title: Notas de versão do Cloud Manager 2024.9.0 no Adobe Experience Manager as a Cloud Service
+title: Notas de versão do Cloud Manager 2024.10.0 no Adobe Experience Manager as a Cloud Service
-description: Saiba mais sobre as notas de versão do Cloud Manager 2024.9.0 no AEM as a Cloud Service.
+description: Saiba mais sobre as notas de versão do Cloud Manager 2024.10.0 no AEM as a Cloud Service.
 feature: Release Information
 role: Admin
-exl-id: 24d9fc6f-462d-417b-a728-c18157b23bbe
-source-git-commit: b222b4384b1c2a21ecbb244d149ce7e51cc7990f
+source-git-commit: b90ace2250277005d8ac250c841104c93298a605
 workflow-type: tm+mt
-source-wordcount: '367'
+source-wordcount: '472'
-ht-degree: 11%
+ht-degree: 9%

 ---

-# Notas de versão do Cloud Manager 2024.9.0 no Adobe Experience Manager as a Cloud Service {#release-notes}
+# Notas de versão do Cloud Manager 2024.10.0 no Adobe Experience Manager as a Cloud Service {#release-notes}

-Esta página documenta as notas de versão do Cloud Manager 2024.9.0 no AEM as a Cloud Service.
+Esta página documenta as notas de versão do Cloud Manager 2024.10.0 no AEM as a Cloud Service.

 >[!NOTE]
 >